PyEllips/pyElli/docs/tutorial/working_with_dispersions.md

-# Working with Dispersions
+# Working with Dispersions Models

-TODO:
-- How to construct and add dispersions
-- Formula dispersions
-- How to load dispersions from rii
+## Adding Dispersions

+## Using a Formula Dispersion

+## Using Dispersions from refractiveindex.info